lmassaron/datasets/README.md

 <p align="center">
   <img src="https://media.wiley.com/product_data/coverImage300/66/11197240/1119724066.jpg" alt="ml4d cover"/>
 </p>

-***
+<P>This repository contains some of the datasets present in <B>"Machine Learning for Dummies" 2nd edition</B>.<BR>
-<P>This repository contains some of the datasets present in <B>"Machine Learning for Dummies" 2nd edition</B>.</P>
+<P>Presented in feather format for Python and R compatibility, readers can access these datasets by the code present on the book, or simply by downloading this entire repository or its single files of interest.</P>

-<P>Readers can access these datasets by the code present on the book, or simply downloading this repository or its single files.</P>
+> Feather is a portable file format for storing Arrow tables or data frames (from languages like Python or R) that utilizes the Arrow IPC format internally.
+Feather was created early in the Arrow project as a proof of concept for fast, language-agnostic data frame storage for Python (pandas) and R. See: [Feather File Format](https://arrow.apache.org/docs/python/feather.html)

 ## tennis.feather
 <EM>Chapter 10, Starting with Simple Learners</EM><BR>